kevinmgamboa/UAO_SpO2_Sim/README.md

 * sys
 * time

-Please make sure all libraries get install in Python 3
+Please make sure all libraries get install in Python 3.
+Note that all the necessary libraries are included in Anaconda except pyqtgraph.
+To install pyqtgraph in Anaconda environment you can try typing: "conda install -c anaconda pyqtgraph"; or visit http://www.pyqtgraph.org/

 ## Files Description
 * "mainWindowPPG.py" contains the main code of the GUI